 Characteristics of the Secondary Art Market

-The secondary art market has a distinct structure that makes it fundamentally different from first-time sales:
+The secondary art market has a structure that sets it apart from first-time sales in ways that matter enormously to serious investors.

 - Resale Transactions: Artworks in the secondary market have already been sold once in the primary market and are now being resold by collectors, galleries, or auction houses.